Embrace your power with AI coaching

 Typically, this enhances their personal power more than the positional, because we focus on skills that anyone can improve in, no matter what their position.

-In fact, we actually have a coaching program dedicated to improving your Personal Power.
+We have a coaching program dedicated to improving your Personal Power.
 This involves learning how to improve your day-to-day leadership abilities, navigating office politics and business hierarchies, and building up your confidence to step into a demanding role.
 So there's actually a good bit of crossover into the realm of legitimate power, too.

 Business owner